 25cm in length and weight between 450 - 800g.

 The Eastern Long Neck Turtle feeds on mostly fish, tadpoles, frogs and crayfish.
 The long neck is used like a snake to rapidly strike at passing prey.
 Large food items are torn apart by the strong front claws.

 The Eastern Long Neck Turtle is common in Eastern Australia, while other long-necked species occur in northern and western Australia.
 They inhabit almost any type of relatively slow-moving water body from farm dams to major rivers and lakes.

-The female lays between 4-20 hard-shelled eggs during spring and early summer in an excavation in the bank of a swamp or stream.
+The female lays between 8 - 24 hard-shelled eggs during spring and early summer in an excavation on the bank of a swamp or stream.
 The young tortoises usually hatch after an incubation time ranging from three to eight months.
 Some females may produce two or three clutches in one season.